 Next, in the Project pane we press Ctrl-V to Paste or we click the Paste toolbar button.
 That creates a new table.
 We right-click the table and choose Create - New Drawing, and we name the new drawing Small, a name we choose to remind us what the drawing contains.

-We drag and drop the Small drawing as a layer into our drawing.
+We drag and drop the Small drawing as a layer into our map, styling the new layer to use yellow area fill color.
 It now shows exact copies of the two triangles that were rendered below the larger rectangles.
 In the illustration above, we have used solid area style, to show how the upper, Small, layer can be used as a guide to show objects that are hidden below solid-colored areas.

 This is a quick and dirty way of exploiting layers to get access to objects that are hidden in below other objects, or which are otherwise difficult to pick.
 If we want to see field values for either of those triangles, we can just Alt-click the one we are interested in.
 Because it is an exact copy, with attribute values the same it gives us the same read-out in the Info pane as would the original object that is hidden from view in the Drawing layer.